About Museum of Occupations and Freedom Fights

-The Museum of Genocide Victims, commonly known as the KGB Museum, is dedicated to the history of Lithuania under the Soviet rule between 1940-1941 and 1944-1991.
+The Museum of Occupations and Freedom Fights, previously the Museum of Genocide Victims until 2018, commonly known as the KGB Museum, is dedicated to the history of Lithuania under the Soviet rule between 1940-1941 and 1944-1991.
 As its name suggests, it is particularly focused on the repressions against the Lithuanian people.

 Museum of Occupations and Freedom Fights history

 The building which houses the museum is over 100 years old.
 Its history reflects the complicated events in the history of Lithuania at the end of the 19th and the beginning of the 20th centuries.

 This former headquarters of the KGB (and before them the Gestapo, Polish occupiers and Tsarist judiciary) houses a museum dedicated to thousands of members of the Lithuanian resistance who were murdered, imprisoned or deported by the Soviet Union from WWII until the 1960s.
 Backlit photographs, wooden annexes and a disorienting layout sharpen the impact of past horrors outlined in graphic detail.

 Between 1944 and the 1960s, more than 1000 prisoners were killed here.
 Messages of despair and defiance from those awaiting execution remain etched into cell walls.
 Memorial plaques honouring the dead tile the outside of the building.